 Around about the same time cougardom exploded into the mainstream, social scientists became increasingly immersed in researching age-dissimilar couples where the woman is the older party.
-Prompted by this shift in the demographics of modern relationships, a team of sociologists at the University of Maine set about investigating the reality of older women wedded to younger men2.
+Prompted by this shift in the demographics of modern relationships, a team of sociologists at the University of Maine set about investigating the reality of older women wedded to younger men.

-In their 2006 study, Sandra Caron, Mary Logue and Nichole Proulx interviewed eight married couples where the wife was between 10 to 17 years older than the husband.
+In their study, Sandra Caron, Mary Logue and Nichole Proulx interviewed eight married couples where the wife was between 10 to 17 years older than the husband.
 Their findings revealed that whilst both partners were content with their relationship, they still worried about how others judged them.
-Also, women expressed concern over the prospect of ageing and whether it would affect their partner’s attraction to them.
+Also, women expressed concern over the prospect of aging and whether it would affect their partner’s attraction to them.

 READ MORE: Happily in an older woman/younger man relationship?
 Here’s how to make it last.

 The trio behind the project were sure to report that “vast age differences, especially in woman-older relationships, clearly violate the norms of this society”.
 And this is by no means a revelation.
-40 years ago, writer and activist Susan Sontag penned ‘The Double Standard of Ageing’ for the now defunct Saturday Review3.
+40 years ago, writer and activist Susan Sontag penned ‘The Double Standard of Ageing’ for the now defunct Saturday Review.

 In the native New Yorker’s opinion, older women are routinely subject to much stricter norms when it comes to picking sexual partners.
 “For most women, aging means a humiliating process of gradual sexual disqualification,” she scathingly wrote, “society is much more permissive about aging men.”
 Marine builds on Sontag’s earlier woes: “Many people are still shocked to see an older woman with a younger man,” she says, “they might think ‘what if that was my mother, or my son!’.”